It's easy to be overwhelmed at first by the variety of cutters and their characteristics. Roughly, an endmill is characterized by:

 its coating, if any:

-Generally, no coating is necessary for cutting wood and plastics.
+Generally, no coating is needed for cutting wood and plastics.

-ZrN (Zirconium Nitride) coating is good for non-ferrous metals e.g., aluminum, brass, copper, titanium.
+ZrN (Zirconium Nitride) coating is good for non-ferrous metals e.g., aluminium, brass, copper, titanium.

-AlTiN (Aluminum Titanium Nitride) coating is good for steel/ferrous-metals.
+AlTiN (Aluminium Titanium Nitride) coating is good for steel/ferrous-metals.

 whether it is center cutting or not: